thekevinscott/ml-classifier/README.md

 ## Walkthrough

-A walkthrough of the code can be found in the article ["Image Classification in the Browser with Javascript"](https://thekevinscott.com/image-classification-with-javascript/).
+A walkthrough of the code can be found in the article [Image Classification in the Browser with Javascript](https://thekevinscott.com/image-classification-with-javascript/).

 ## Demo